 Is Scotland still getting the benefit of the ” Outlander effect “?

 The “Outlander effect” refers to the phenomenon where a popular book series or television show has a significant impact on tourism to the locations where it is set.
 It is named after the book series “Outlander” by Diana Gabaldon, which was adapted into a successful television series.
-The first half of Season 7 of Outlander has been broadcast on television on Starz in the US and Lionsgate in the UK .
+A new report by Visitscotland confirms the amazing impact Outlander has had on tourism in Scotland with many thousands of fans from America and Canada coming over here .
+Season 8 , the final season of Outlander, will be on our screens in early 2026 .
 This phenomenon also occurred back in the 90s when the Braveheart film came out .

 The Outlander effect is an outstanding example of how popular culture, such as books and television, can influence travel and tourism trends by inspiring people to visit places they’ve seen or read about in their favourite stories.
 It demonstrates the power of storytelling and media in promoting tourism and generating interest in specific destinations.